 - Build customer trust by notifying them about problems regularly

 I am sure by now; you have an idea about a status page and its benefits.

 The question is, how do you create one?

 Well, the following tools will help you to get one for your business.

-Cachet is an open-source status software where you can either manually update the status of services and incident or automate using JSON API.
+Cachet is an open-source status software where you can manually update the status of services and incidents or automate using JSON API.